Gitoq/gitoq/README.md

 gitoq push
 ```

+⭐ Note: Our intention regarding the file `ENV` is the file `.env` or `.env.local`.
+We will create one of them for you based on their presence in your source code (priority is given to `.env`).

+---

 ## 👽 Manage Multiple Environments

 After you've pushed your `ENV` file, gitoq automatically sets up your main env.
-Manage multiple environments with the included UI. [learn more](https://www.gitoq.com)
+Manage multiple environments with the included UI ([learn more](https://www.gitoq.com)) or :

 ```sh
 gitoq pull -l
 ```

 That's it!
-Manage your ci, staging, and production secrets from there.
+Manage your env secrets from there.

-Would you also like to pull your production `.env` to your machine?
+Would you also like to pull your envs to your local workspace?
 Run the command:

 ```sh
 gitoq pull -l